 The question arose… why couldn’t this same technology be used on a smaller scale? ( Read… something that the average small boat weekend sailor could and would afford) Having been in the product design business for a long time I took this as a challenge.

 The X-Wing project started with a few computer-designed sketches of a small wing sail, with no idea at that time how it would be constructed.
-After almost two years of building and testing four different designs using different construction methods a practical and lightweight design emerged.
+After over three years of building and testing five different designs using different construction methods a practical and lightweight design emerged.
 Although the design effort was centered around the Sunfish sailboat it has been adapted to the Laser and other freestanding mast sailboats such as the Hobie Bravo.
 In this past year and after watching the latest America's Cup we have decided to use Carbon Fiber as the construction material.

 Recently the decision to enhance the wing ...stronger and lighter weight... had us building a wing from Carbon Fiber.
 We used a similar technique for making the "nose" mold as we had been forming the aluminum and foam "nose".
 We were pleased with the strength that this design gave us.